 After filtration, chlorine is added for disinfection.
 Fluoride is added for dental hygiene.
 This is followed by ultraviolet disinfection which will inactivate any living cell that has not been killed by the chlorine.

 After the water is disinfected, it is pumped in South Hill Reservoir.
-South Hill holds around 6,800,000 liters of water.
+South Hill holds around 6,800,000 litres of water.
 From South Hill Reservoir the water is pumped into the water distribution system and North Hill Reservoir.
-North Hill Reservoir also holds 6,800,000 liters.
+North Hill Reservoir also holds 6,800,000 litres.

-Winter average usage is around 6 million liters of water per day.
-Summer usage is around 12-15 million liters per day with peak times reaching above 22 million liters of water.
+Winter average usage is around 6 million litres of water per day.
+Summer usage is around 12-15 million litres per day with peak times reaching above 22 million litres of water.

-The max flow rating for the plant is 30 million liters per day.
+The max flow rating for the plant is 30 million litres per day.

 2012 – Extensive remodeling done.
-Actiflo clarifiers with pH adjustment and Ultaviolet (UV) disinfection were added.
+Actiflo clarifiers with pH adjustment and Ultraviolet (UV) disinfection were added.
 Along with a new laboratory and chemical storage facilities.

-From South Railway, turn south at 18th Ave SE just west of Kinetic Park, then turn right at the Sask Power building, and follow the winding road south passed the Chinook Golf Course.
+From South Railway, turn south at 18th Ave SE just west of Kinetic Park, then turn right at the Sask Power building, and follow the winding road south past the Chinook Golf Course.